LeslieDancey/FME_Desktop_Advanced/fanouts.md

 A Feature Type Fanout delivers data to multiple feature types (layers) within a single dataset.

 Taking the elevation example, here the output is a different feature type for each elevation value:

+This results in a DXF dataset containing multiple layers of data.

+A feature type parameter is defined using an option in the Feature Type Properties dialog: